abikesa/tragedy/woody.md

    - Withdrawn
       - “For better or worse,” he writes, “I sort of live in a [bubble](https://www.vulture.com/2020/04/woody-allen-apropos-of-nothing-review.html).
 Thou hidest!
    - Engaged
       - I gave up reading about myself decades ago and have no interest in other people’s appraisal or analysis of my work.”
 O, thou intolerant of who whinest (like Tyler Perry)
+      - Of Husbands and Wives nominee Judy Davis, with whom he has worked five times, he writes, “I was always intimidated by her … I never spoke to her, and she, instinctively sensing I had nothing of `value` to say, never spoke to me.”
+And his cultural horizons are, he says bluntly, limited.
+This is clearly evident in the absence of chemistry in "To Rome with Love" where they are spousal and where she is least impressive in her entire filmography
    - Imposing
       - Supreme court justices interpretation